Cidny Bullens

-Cidny Bullens (formerly Cindy Bullens; born March 21, 1950) is an American singer-songwriter, who is best known for serving as backup vocalist on tours and albums with Elton John and Rod Stewart, as well as providing vocals on the soundtrack of the 1978 feature film Grease.
+Cidny Bullens (formerly known as Cindy Bullens; born March 21, 1955) is an American singer-songwriter, who is best known for serving as backup vocalist on tours and albums with Elton John and Rod Stewart, providing vocals on the soundtrack of the 1978 feature film Grease, and for nine critically acclaimed solo albums.
 In 2012, Bullens publicly came out as a transgender man and changed his name to Cidny Bullens.

 Career

-Bullens released two albums in the late 1970s on United Artists and Casablanca and another in 1989.

-Bullens' 1978 debut album, Desire Wire, is described flatly by William Ruhlmann for AllMusic: "One of the great lost rock albums of the 1970s, Bullens' debut release is full of tough, passionate, incredibly catchy rock & roll played to the hilt and sung with fire".
+1970s: Early career

-In 1974, Bullens performed background vocals on Gene Clark's album No Other and as one of the Sex-O-Lettes on the debut album by Disco-Tex and the Sex-O-Lettes.
-Bullens was also on Don Everly's solo album Sunset Towers, Bryan Adams'You Want It, You Got It, and many others.
+At the beginning of his music career, Bullens (then Cindy Bullens) was a backing vocalist.
+In 1974, Bullens performed backing vocals on Gene Clark's album No Other, and Don Everly's solo album Sunset Towers.
+In 1975, he was one of the Sex-O-Lettes on the self-titled debut album by Disco-Tex and the Sex-O-Lettes.
+Bullens also had featured backing vocals on Rod Stewart's 1975 album Atlantic Crossing.
+Throughout his career, Bullens made guest appearances as a backing vocalist on multiple albums, such as Bryan Adams' You Want It, You Got It, among others.

-Bullens also served as a backup vocalist on Rod Stewart's Atlantic Crossing, and with Elton John on three major tours, his album Blue Moves and his hit with Kiki Dee, "Don't Go Breaking My Heart" (both released in 1976).
+In the mid-1970s, Bullens nearly appeared on Bob Dylan's Rolling Thunder Revue through his connection with Bob Neuwirth.
+Instead, he became known for touring with Elton John, as his backing vocalist on three major tours.
+Bullens featured on John's 1976 album Blue Moves and on his hit song "Don't Go Breaking My Heart", with Kiki Dee (both released in 1976).

-Bullens provided vocals on three songs ("It's Raining on Prom Night", "Mooning", and "Freddy, My Love") on the soundtrack of the 1978 feature film, Grease.
-The album release Grease was nominated for the 1979 Grammy Award for "Album of the Year".
+For the 1978 feature film Grease soundtrack, Bullens provided vocals on three songs ("It's Raining on Prom Night", "Mooning", and "Freddy, My Love").
+The film's soundtrack album was nominated for the 1979 Grammy Award for Album of the Year.

+1978–1979: Desire Wire and Steal the Night
-In 1980, Bullens earned another Grammy nomination: Grammy Award for Best Female Rock Vocal Performance, for the single "Survivor.”

-In January 1980, Bullens hit the Billboard Hot 100 with the song "Trust Me".
+Bullens's 1978 debut album, Desire Wire, was released on United Artists.
+For the single "Survivor", Bullens earned a Grammy nomination for Best Female Rock Vocal Performance.
+In January 1980, Bullens entered the Billboard Hot 100 with the song "Trust Me".
 It peaked at No. 90.

-He withdrew from the music business in the early 1980s to raise a family, returning in the early and mid-1990s as a songwriter and then later as a touring and recording artist.
-Since 1999, Bullens has toured extensively all over the US, Canada, Europe and Australia, has appeared on several major TV shows, including Late Night with Conan O'Brien, Today Show, and CBS This Morning and many radio and TV stations around the world.
-He is featured in two documentaries, On This Island and Space Between Breaths (and scored the music).
-Bullens wrote the music and lyrics for the musical Islands in 2000, which played on Broadway for a special performance at the New Victory Theater in September 2001, two weeks after 9/11.
+In the following year, Bullens released his second album, Steal the Night, on Casablanca in 1979.
+The album was co-produced with guitarist Mark Doyle.
+Bullens performed with a live band, consisting of keyboardist Trantham Whitley, bassist Howard Epstein, drummer Thom Mooney, and Doyle.
+After having creative differences with the record company, Bullens left the label and struggled to re-enter the music business.